not-dharmik/Soar-into-Data/README.md

 ---

+You can view the website [here](https://not-dharmik.github.io/Soar-into-Data/).
+Though for full functionality, you will have to run the backend on terminal.

 ## 📖 Project Summary

 Our tool uses **Melissa APIs** to enrich a dataset of addresses near UCI with the following: